 When the server implements hierarchical filters, it should inform the component about that.

-For this purpose, set the advanced property of the /fields request to true
+For this purpose, set the advanced property to true

 property is set to false